shohne/CarND-Vehicle-Detection-Tracking/README.md

 ```
 conda env create -f environment.yml
 ```
-The name of the created environment is *lane-advanced*.
+The name of the created environment is *vehicle-detection*.

 Running the Notebook
 ---